 The thing that sets Lookback apart from others is that it is possible for you to join the live testing session and talk to users while they are exploring your design, to ask a question or conduct an interview.

-Hotjar has numerous useful tools (called very helpful user testing tools) to allow you to analyse and get helpful feedback for your website.
+Hotjar has numerous useful usability testing tools (called very helpful user testing tools) to allow you to analyse and get helpful feedback for your website.
 Crazy Egg (also included in our list further down) could be the user testing software that comes to your mind when you have an idea of heat maps, but Hotjar contains them too.

 All these will allow you to know which parts of your interface your users like most.
 And you'll also learn which parts of your interface are receiving the most clicks.